mvolkmann/blog/src/smalltalk/41-morphic.md

 ## Halo

-A morph halo is a set of circle buttons, referred to as "handles", that surround a morph.
+A `Morph` halo is a set of circle buttons, referred to as "handles", that surround a `Morph`.
-Each handle changes the morph in some way or reveals information about it.
+Each handle changes the `Morph` in some way or reveals information about it.
 Hover over a handle to see a tooltip that describes its purpose.

-To open the halo for a morph,
-cmd-click it in Cuis or option-click it in Squeak.
+To open the halo for a `Morph`, cmd-click it in Cuis or option-click it in Squeak.
-If the item is embedded in other morphs, repeat this multiple times until a halo appears around the desired morph.
+If the item is embedded in other morphs, repeat this multiple times until a halo appears around the desired `Morph`.

-The class of the morph will be displayed at the bottom of the morph.
+The class of the `Morph` will be displayed at the bottom of the `Morph`.

 <img alt="Smalltalk halo" style="width: 50%"
   src="/blog/assets/smalltalk-halo.png?v={{pkg.version}}">